 5. Future prospects of microencapsulation of islets of Langerhans utilized sodium alginate and poly-l-lysine (PLL) to frame the capsules.

-6. Microencapsulation of oil ingredients, similar to omega-3, with sugar beet pectin could give an option in contrast to more customary encapsulating agents like gum Arabic and milk proteins (Sri et al., 2012).
+6. Microencapsulation of oil ingredients, similar to omega-3, with sugar beet pectin, could give an option in contrast to more customary encapsulating agents like gum Arabic and milk proteins (Sri et al., 2012).

-7. Notwithstanding the familiar uses noted above, microcapsules have discovered uses in the pharmaceutical, cosmetic, farming, and food industries and have been utilized to encapsulate oils, alcohols, aqueous solution and different solids (Sri et al., 2012).
+7. Notwithstanding the familiar uses noted above, microcapsules have discovered uses in the pharmaceutical, cosmetic, farming, and food industries and have been utilized to encapsulate oils, alcohols, aqueous solutions and different solids (Sri et al., 2012).

 Microencapsulation implies packaging an active ingredient inside a capsule extending in size from one micron to a few millimeters.
 The capsule shields the active ingredients from its encompassing condition until a fitting time.
-At that point, the material escapes through the capsule wall by different means, including burst, melting, dissolution or diffusion.
+At that point, the material escapes through the capsule wall by different means, including burst, melting, dissolution, or diffusion.
 Microencapsulation is both a science and an art.
 There’s no real way to do it, and each new application gives a new challenge.
 Solving these enigmas requires experience, ability and the authority of a wide range of technologies.

-The challenges are to choose the proper microencapsulation techniques and encapsulating material.
+The challenges are to choose proper microencapsulation techniques and encapsulating material.
 In spite of the extensive variety of encapsulated items that have been produced, manufactured, and effectively marketed in the pharmaceutical and cosmetic industries, microencapsulation has discovered a nearly significantly smaller market in the food industry.